- About Us

 Most people aren’t aware of the intimate connection between processing sounds and problems with feeding and swallowing.
 The development of feeding skills is an extremely complex process influenced by multiple anatomic, neurophysiologic, environmental, social, and cultural factors.
 Most children negotiate the necessary developmental sequence without significant difficulties.*

-Once the causes are discovered, we apply proven methods that will create sense calmness in your child.
+Once the causes are discovered, we apply proven methods that will create a sense of calmness in your child.
 This can include movement, breathing and stretching exercises or music that instills a sense of relaxation.
 You’ll be given a program that will help you create a calmer internal state for your child at home between therapy sessions.

 Many children have what is called a “reverse” swallow condition, which is often discovered by a dentist or orthodontist.
 We correct reverse swallowing using Swallowing/Myofunctional therapy that can: